U.S. flag

 Section 4025—Responsibilities for Public Money

 Fiscal Service determines the types of acceptable collateral depositaries can use to secure deposits of public money.
 Fiscal Service also determines appropriate margins on pledged collateral.
-See 31 CFR 380 and the TreasuryDirect website for additional information.

 The following subsections outline the distribution of responsibilities for securing deposits of public money.